-For example, in 2019 the fees (which can be consulted at: http://www.irn.mj.pt/sections/irn/legislacao/docs-legislacao/regulamento-emolumentar/) charged in cases within the jurisdiction of Civil Registry Offices are as follows:
+For example, in 2022 the fees charged in cases within the jurisdiction of Civil Registry Offices, which can be consulted in Article 18 of the Fee Regulations for Registry Offices and Notaries, are as follows:

 - divorce proceedings or legal separation by mutual consent (without property settlement) including decisions approving agreements regarding maintenance between spouses or for minor children – €280;

-- process of granting maintenance for adult or emancipated children – €120;
+- proceeding for granting maintenance for adult or emancipated children – €120;

-- process for amending maintenance agreements – €100.
+- proceedings for amending maintenance agreements – €100.

-These sums are valid for 2019, the time of updating of this factsheet, and are subject to review.
-It is therefore necessary to consult national legislation on a case by case basis.
+These sums are valid for 2022, the time of updating of this factsheet, and are subject to review.
+It is therefore necessary to consult national legislation on a case-by-case basis.

 Legal aid in cases within the jurisdiction of the Civil Registry Office

-Legal aid only applies in two situations to cases heard before the Civil Registry Office: appointment and payment of the legal representative's fees; appointment and phased payment of the legal representative's fees.
+Legal aid only applies in two situations to cases heard before the Civil Registry Office: appointment of legal counsel and payment of their fees; appointment of legal counsel and payment by instalment of their fees.

-Furthermore, in Civil Registry Offices, certain acts are free of charge for individual applicants who are able to prove their financial insufficiency.
+Furthermore, in Civil Registry Offices, certain acts are free of charge for individual applicants who are able to prove their financial hardship.

-Financial insufficiency may be proved by the following means: a document issued by the competent administrative authority; a statement issued by a public social welfare institution where the individual is resident.
+Financial hardship may be proved by the following means: a document issued by the competent administrative authority; a statement issued by a public social welfare institution where the individual has been admitted.

-In these cases, the following acts are free of charge: acts of civil registry or nationality; processes and statements relating to these; documents required and procedures relating to their supply; certificates required for any purpose.
+In these cases, the following acts are free of charge: acts of civil registry or nationality; proceedings and declarations relating to them; documents required and procedures relating to their supply; certificates required for any purpose.

 8 What kind of maintenance is likely to be granted by the court?
 How is the amount of maintenance calculated?
 Can the court's decision be revised, if living costs or family circumstances change?
 If yes, how (e.g. by means of an automatic indexation system)?

 As a rule, maintenance is set as monthly monetary payments, except where there is an agreement or legal provision to the contrary or where there are reasons to justify exceptional measures.
-If, for example, the person required to pay maintenance shows that he or she cannot pay it as an allowance but only in the form of his or her house and company, this may be exceptionally ordered.
+If, for example, the person required to pay maintenance shows that they cannot pay it as an allowance but only in the form of their house and company, this may exceptionally be ordered.

-Maintenance will be proportional to the means of the maintenance debtor and the needs of the maintenance creditor.
-In setting maintenance, the possibility of the latter supporting himself or herself will also be examined.
+Maintenance must be proportional to the means of the maintenance debtor and the needs of the maintenance creditor.
+In setting maintenance, the possibility of the maintenance creditor supporting themselves is also examined.

 The needs of the maintenance creditor depend on whether they are children, adult children continuing their training or education, or simply adults.
-These were already mentioned in the reply to the question 'What do the concepts “maintenance” and “maintenance obligation” mean in practical terms?
-Which persons have to pay a maintenance allowance to another person?’
+These have already been mentioned in the reply to question 1.

-With regard to the maintenance debtor's means which is to be considered, it is important to note the specific criteria to be taken into account, depending on whether the maintenance is being set for children or former spouses.
+With regard to the maintenance debtor’s means that must be considered, it is important to note the specific criteria to be taken into account, depending on whether the maintenance is being set for children or former spouses.